rmbeddor14/openai_function_calling_practice/README.md

 [![Watch the video](img/thumbnail.png)](https://youtu.be/VLbNAaQn5zI?si=S4SxcPJ1pxAVL8JR)

 ## What this code does
-- the demo really shows it by printing out info as the procedure occurs but basically
-- there's a basic function that just makes a random ship date based on your order num
+- there's a basic function called `when_did_my_order_ship` that just returns a random ship date based on your order num
-- if triggered by the user prompt, the open ai api key calls the function
+- when the user asks the llm for their ship date, the llm calls `when_did_my_order_ship` and returns the output of the function

 ## prerequisites
 - just openai & requests